electricimp/ConnectionManager/README.md

 ## log(message)

 The *log* method will execute a `server.log` command (if connected), or queue the message to be logged on the next connect.
 Any object that can be passed to `server.log` can be passed to *ConnectionManager.log*.

+**NOTE**: The ConnectionManager class stores log/error messages in memory.
+As such, the ConnectionManager cannot persist log/error messages across deepsleeps and cold boots.

 ```squirrel
 cm.onDisconnect(function(expected) {